Surgical Planning with Autonomic Technologies

 Prior to using the 3D printed models we were only able to provide digital reconstructions and generic plastic skull models.
 Doctors are now able to use the actual surgical tools and visualize the procedure for each specific patient anatomy which gives the patients, the doctors and Autonomic Technologies, Inc as the manufacturer more confidence throughout.

-Some cranial models printed on the Form 1+
+Some cranial models printed on a Formlabs 3D printer.

 How long does it take you do to each print?
 How do you generate the model?